 Charles Duhigg wrote a book called “The Power of habit“**.
 In which he explains how habits work and how you can change them.
 I have however not found anything in the book about completely discontinuing a habit.
 I figure that changing a bad habit into a beneficial habit is just as good.
 Mr. Duhigg says that in four steps you would be able to change a habit.
 It sounds as if it is really simple but the steps come with their own line of work as is expected.
 They are very doable when you are willing to do.

 The first step is the easiest.
 It is finding out what your routine is.
 Routine in this case means your habit.
 A simple way of finding out what your routine is, is by asking yourself: “What bad habit do I want to change?“.
 Or you could just look at the list you made last week.
 Do however make sure that your action is written in detail so you know exactly what it is that you do that you want to change.
 Being vague and hasty in this is not going to help you.
+I explain this further in the groundwork about discovering your unhealthy habits which you can find here.

 In step two we start doing some trial and error.
-You perform your habit and afterwards you get some sort of reward.
+You perform your bad habit and afterwards you get some sort of reward.
 The reward is the reason why you perform the habit.
 Try and establish different rewards for about a week, depending on how often you perform your habit.
 By doing this you can figure out what it is you actually want and later on focus on achieving that in a more positive, uplifting way.
 Charles Duhigg also said to put an alarm 15 minutes after you have received your reward to see if you still crave your original reward.
 To be honest, I have not always done that because I am stubborn and just told myself that the new reward is my reality of the day.
 Did I struggle during those days?
 Yes, I very much did.
 Probably because the reward I got was not the one I was craving.
 I figured out that this part really is all about trial and error.
 And you need a whole lot of patience and determination to correctly identify what you truly want.
 It may not be as obvious as you think.

 Step three was the one I had the most trouble with, which is finding out what exactly triggers your habit.
 In other words what makes you want to start the habit.
 Psychology research in “The power of Habit” states that most habitual cues can be fitted into one of the following categories: